AloXado320/rom-manager-2-c/README.md

 You must manage scripts of individual levels so that it matches with your current repo, and may need to comment out certain objects.

+For Water boxes, open moving_texture.inc.c and follow instructions in that file.

+For text drag courses.h and dialogs.h into your text folder.

 ***NOT GUARANTEED TO COMPILE DIRECTLY AFTER EXTRACTION***